 Charting should be on the clock.

-ADA website compliant really important.
+ADA website compliance is really important.

 EMR and eMAR and timekeeping should work hand in hand to protect from unpaid charting.